How to do Web Scraping with Puppeteer and NodeJS

 This implementation will send all the scraper's requests using the same proxy.
 That might not work for you.
 As mentioned above, unless your proxy rotates the IPs, the target server will see the same IP once and again.
 And ban it.

-Fortunately, there are Node JS libraries that help us rotate proxies. puppeteer-page-proxy supports both HTTP and HTTPS proxies, authentication, and changing the used proxy per page.
+Fortunately, there are Node.js libraries that help us with rotation. puppeteer-page-proxy supports both HTTP and HTTPS proxies, authentication, and changing the used proxy per page.
 Or even per request, thanks to request interception (as we saw earlier).

-Some antibot vendors, like Cloudflare, allow clients to customize the challenge level by location.
+Some anti-bot vendors, such as Cloudflare, allow clients to customize the challenge level by location.

-Let's take, for example, a store based in France.
+Let's take a store based in France.
 It might sell a small percentage in the rest of Europe but doesn't ship to the rest of the world.

 In that case, it would make sense to have different levels of strictness.
 Lower security in Europe since it's more common to browse the site there.
 Higher challenge options when accessing from outside.

-But be careful with this one if you use it to set the user agent.
+But be careful with this if you use it to set the user agent.

 const page = await browser.newPage();